Bootstrap Prediction Bands for Functional Time Series

 \section{Empirical Data Analysis}

-For the two real-life data sets analyzed in this section we consider (one and two step head) prediction using a FAR(1) model and a nonparametric forecasting method (NFR).
+For the two real-life data sets analyzed in this section and in the supplementary material, we consider (one and two step head) prediction using a FAR(1) model and a nonparametric forecasting method (NFR).
 The latter method applied for one-step-ahead prediction, uses a nonparametric estimation of the lag-1 conditional mean function $g(\X_n)=E(\X_{n+1} | \X_n)$ (also see Section~\ref{sec:2.1}).
 Recall that $ g(\X_n)$ is the best (in the mean square sense) predictor of $ \X_{n+1}$ based on $ \X_n$, and that different data-driven smoothing techniques exist for estimation of $g$.
 We refer to the functional Nadaraya-Watson estimator \citep[see, e.g.,][]{Masry05, FV06}, the functional local linear estimator, \cite{BEM11}, the functional $k$-nearest neighbor estimator, \cite{KV13}, and the distance-based local linear estimator \cite{BDF10}, to name a few.
-Throughout this section, we use for the one-step-ahead prediction the Nadaraya-Watson estimator of $g$, which leads to the predictor $\widehat{\X}_{n+1}=\widehat{g}(\X_n)$ with $ \widehat{g}$ given by $\widehat{g}(x) = \sum^n_{t = 2}K\left(d(x, \X_{t-1})/\delta\right)\X_{t}\big/\sum^n_{t= 2}K\left(d(x, \X_{t-1}))/\delta\right)$.
+We use for the one-step-ahead prediction the Nadaraya-Watson estimator of $g$, which leads to the predictor $\widehat{\X}_{n+1}=\widehat{g}(\X_n)$ with $ \widehat{g}$ given by

 In the Nadaraya-Watson estimator, $K(\cdot)$ is the Gaussian kernel and $\delta$ is bandwidth, which in our calculations has been obtained using a generalized cross-validation procedure.

 In addition to the construction of prediction bands, we also demonstrate how the proposed bootstrap method can be used to select the prediction method that performs better according to some user-specified criterion.
 In particular, since the future random element $\X_{n+1}^\ast$ is generated in a model-free way, the bootstrap prediction error $ \widehat{\X}_{n+1}^\ast - \X^\ast_{n+1}$ correctly imitates the behavior of the prediction error $ \widehat{\X}_{n+1}-\X_{n+1}$ associated with the particular model/method used to perform the prediction.
 Thus, using some loss $L(\widehat{\X}_{n+1}, \X_{n+1})$ and based on the behavior of the corresponding bootstrap loss $L(\widehat{\X}^\ast_{n+1},\X^\ast_{n+1})$, the proposed bootstrap procedure can also be applied to select between different predictors, the one which performs better.
 In the following, we demonstrate such an application of the bootstrap in selecting between the FAR(1) and the NFR method using the behavior of the bootstrap estimator of the (conditional) mean square error of prediction, i.e., of $ E^\ast[(\widehat{\X}^\ast_{n+1}(\tau)-\X^\ast_{n+1}(\tau))^2|{\mathcal \X}_n ]$, $\tau \in [0,1]$.